justin2004/weblog/reason-over/README.md

 I was excited.

-But I was reminded that academic currency is isn't usually useful to me.
+But I was reminded that, often, engineers can't easily spend academic currency.
 Publishing a paper (or attempting to) and proposing a standard or an extension to a standard might win academic points but it doesn't help me leverage Wikidata today.

 I think saying that [The Scientific Paper Is Obsolete](https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/) sounds harsh but I would have much prefered a "computational essay" that actually executes and produces some result than a paper whose writers would like to get a [standard](https://www.w3.org/TR/sparql11-query/) extended.